healthlocker/healthlocker/README.md

 ![commit-changes](https://cloud.githubusercontent.com/assets/1287388/24213604/fb238f2a-0f2a-11e7-8a60-251e40e3251c.png)

-In here, you can write a short message in the box that says `Update` describing the change e.g. Add new security question, Reword security question, etc.
+In here, you can write a short message in the box that says `Update` describing the change e.g. Add new option, Reword security question, etc.

 Ensure the bottom option ("*Create a new branch for this commit and start a pull request.*") is ticked as in the image above.